Williangalvani/patrickelectric.github.io/content/blog/2020/2020-05-05-qmlonline-first-version.md

 As you can see from the gif, the basic functionality is still the same from the original version, that was full QML.

-The user experience was improved, the interface is now much smoothly compare to the full QML version.
-Qt webassembly is great, but from my tests, the performance was not good and the browser/system integration should be improve to have the same functionality as a normal webpage or application.
+The user experience has improved, the interface is now much smoother compared to the full QML version.
+Qt webassembly is great, but from my tests, the performance was not good and the browser/system integration needs improvement to have the same functionality as a normal webpage or application.

 Again, remember to check [qmlonline](https://patrickelectric.work/qmlonline/) in your browser :)